 - Loose heating elements

 A qualified plumber can ensure there is no looseness on any component and replace any missing component.
-This is normally a quick job, so don’t worry, our technicians have got you covered.
+This is normally a quick job, so don’t worry, our technicians got you covered.

 Rust-Coloured Water or Bad Odor